AROA-DEV/Automator/README.md

  ./automator
 ````

-run "systemsetup" to be able to run
+run "systemsetup" to be able to run it from any location

 tested os: Debian 11,